elixir-lang/elixir-lang.github.com/_posts/2016-01-03-elixir-v1-2-0-released.markdown

 ## Getting started experience

-While we were improving the language, we also improved both the parser and compiler to be even more aware of language constructs, emitting warnings on common pitfalls like when piping to expressions without parentheses or when defining unsafe variables.
+We have also improved both the parser and compiler to be more aware of language constructs, emitting warnings on common pitfalls like when piping to expressions without parentheses or when defining unsafe variables.
+Such improvements will point developers to the more idiomatic way of writing Elixir code early on.

-We have also introduced the `i/1` helper in IEx, which allows developers to retrieve information about any data type.
+Elixir v1.2 also introduces the `i/1` helper in IEx, which allows developers to retrieve information about any data type.
 This will help newcomers explore the language values while providing experienced developers with crucial information about the value they are introspecting.
 For example, giving a PID to `i/1` will show if it has a registered name, linked processes and more.
 Giving it a module, like `i(String)`, shows compile-time information and others.

 All of those improvements tie nicely with our updates to the Getting Started guide, ensuring learning Elixir is more fun and efficient than ever before.